oddbird/oddsite/content/birds/miriam.rst

   and a internationally known
   `conference speaker`_,
   winning "Best of" `CSS Dev Conf`_ in 2017.
-  *She is also a multi-media artist with extensive experience in theatre, writing, music, and visual art.*
+  She is also a multimedia artist with extensive experience in theatre, writing, music, and visual art.

   .. _Susy: /susy/
   .. _True: /true/